 - If you have multiple file types, use

 FileTypeClassifieras the first node in your indexing pipeline, and a file converter as the second node.

 FileTypeClassifierclassifies your files based on their extension and sends them to the converter that can best handle them.

 The converter's task is to convert your files into documents.
 However, the documents you obtain this way may not be of the optimal length for the retriever you want to use and may still need to be cleaned up.

 PreProcessor is the node that handles the cleaning and splitting of documents.
-It removes headers and footers, which is useful to not break up the flow of sentences across pages, it deletes empty lines, and splits your documents into smaller ones.
+It removes headers and footers, which is useful for not breaking up the flow of sentences across pages, it deletes empty lines, and splits your documents into smaller ones.

-Smaller documents speed up your pipeline and they're also optimal for dense retrievers, which often can't handle longer text passages.
+Smaller documents speed up your pipeline.
+They're also optimal for dense retrievers, which often can't handle longer text passages.
 For example,

-DensePassageRetriever was trained on documents 100-words long and that's the setting we recommend for dense retrievers.
+DensePassageRetriever was trained on documents 100-words long.
+That's the setting we recommend for dense retrievers.
 Sparse retrievers can work on slightly longer documents of around 200-300 words.

 Use these suggestions as a starting point for your indexing pipeline.
 You may need to experiment with your settings to reach the optimal values for your use case.

-For examples of indexing pipelines, see Quick Start Guide.
+For examples of indexing pipelines, see Sample Pipelines.